solid-contrib/information/weekly-updates/next.md

 ## Weekly Solid Call
 Every Thursday there is an hour long public call where newcomers can introduce themselves, anyone can ask general questions about Solid, and we recap the weeks works on Solid.

-You can read the [minutes of this weeks call here]().
+You can read the [minutes of this weeks call here](https://www.w3.org/community/solid/wiki/Meetings).

 Next weeks call will be on the 12th September at 1600CEST on [this line](https://zoom.us/j/121552099).
-You can find [the agenda here]() where you can also add items by [joining the W3C Solid Community Group](https://www.w3.org/community/solid/) or send an email to info@solidproject.org.
+You can find [the agenda here](https://www.w3.org/community/solid/wiki/Meetings#20190912_1600CEST) where you can also add items by [joining the W3C Solid Community Group](https://www.w3.org/community/solid/) or send an email to info@solidproject.org.

 ## Press

 ### [Talks & Articles](https://github.com/solid/information/blob/master/press.md)
 Have you seen any articles or talks about Solid this week?
 If you've seen any talks, articles, or written blog posts about Solid please do send them over for next week.

-* (insert details on talks & articles)
+* [Accelerating the pace of change for data ownership by David Lee in The Scotsman](https://www.scotsman.com/business/accelerating-the-pace-of-change-for-data-ownership-1-4993209]

 ### Upcoming Events
 Solid Events are run by members of the Solid community like you.
 If you are interested in organising a Solid Event you may be interested in reading the tips for a organising successful Solid events [here](https://github.com/solid/information/blob/master/solid-events.md).